Body Camera Giant Wants Police To Collect Your Videos Too - Slashdot

 The video going in through a public portal is even better because that is another layer of tracked data you have to overcome to scrub it in the case of police wrongdoing they want to cover up.

 Should be an easy way to submit dash cam video.
-(Score:2)
+(Score:3)

 I catch at least two or three or more people doing the absolute dumbest, unsafe things on my dash cam every week.
 The only reason I even got it was because someone turned left from a center lane and hit my car (going straight, in a straight lane) and then denied they were trying to turn to the police, making me liable for my deduction.

-So I'm not talking about people speeding or on their phones or anything, I'm talking about people using turn lanes to pass people and not even slowing down to make right turn
+So I'm not talking about people speeding or on their phones or anything, I'm talking about people using turn lanes to pass people and not even slowing down to make right turns on red in front of on-coming traffic.
+I actually am looking forward to the days of either 100% self driving cars, or everybody having dash cams.

 Quality control (Score:2)